Certify and Manage Claims – Basics for Licensed Health Professionals

 For Disability Insurance claims, fill out and sign Part B – Physician/Practitioner’s Certificate on the Claim for Disability Insurance (DI) Benefits (DE 2501) form.
 Mail it in within 49 days from the date your patient’s disability begins.

 For Paid Family Leave claims, fill out and sign Part D – Physician/Practitioner’s Certification on the Claim for Paid Family Leave (PFL) Benefits (DE 2501F) form.
 Mail it in within 41 days from the date family leave begins.

 Below you will find information on how to submit a certification.
 For more information, we offer a step-by-step tutorial.

-With BPO, you can login to SDI Online to view your patient’s initial claim for benefits, fill out and submit claim certifications, and view claim certification history.
+With myEDD, you can register for an access account, register for SDI Online, and login to SDI Online to view your patient’s initial claim for benefits, fill out and submit claim certifications, and view claim certification history.

 You can mail the forms to the EDD using the pre-addressed envelope provided.
 Do not mail these forms to the EDD if you have already submitted the claim online.
 Failure to return them on time may cause your patient’s benefits to be denied

 To avoid delays in claims processing, complete Part B of Claim for Disability Insurance (DI) Benefits (DE 2501) or Part D of Claim for Paid Family Leave (PFL) Benefits (DE 2501F) forms as follows: